 Morgan Rosskopf

-Morgan received her MFA in Fine Art from the University of Oregon in 2013 and has exhibited her work nationally and internationally.
-In 2023, she completed her first large-scale, immersive paper mural for Meta for their headquarters in Redmond, Washington.
-Her work has been supported by The Oregon Arts Commission, Ford Family Foundation, PICA, and various private collectors.
+Morgan Rosskopf received her MFA in Fine Art from the University of Oregon in 2013 and has shown her work nationally and internationally since.
+Her work has been supported by The Oregon Arts Commission, Ford Family Foundation, and Portland Institute for Contemporary.
+Recent solo exhibitions include Well Well Projects, Portland, OR, and Galerie Stephanie, Manila, Philippines, and shows with SATOR Projects, Portland, OR, and Museum of Museums in Seattle, WA.
+In 2023 she completed her first large-scale, immersive paper mural for META, installed at their regional headquarters in Redmond, WA.
 Morgan lives and works in Portland, Oregon.

 “My work is a suggestion of possibility.
 By creating within the modality of collage, I give myself the freedom to investigate the movement and reconstruction of meaning between images, textures, and color.
 My work meditates on beauty and its many inverses, the perception and creation of reality through images, and the abstraction of language.
 Spanning influences from music, nature, psychology, and history, I explore tensions between varying points of interest and impulse.
 I am interested in the generation of new meaning and how we live by the metaphors we create.“